Lonebear69/https-github.com-amec0e-BBIS/README.md

 . ./BBIS
 ```

+You do not need to use `sudo` unless you absolutely need to for some reason.

 ## NOTE For Oh-My-ZSH Users:

 Oh-my-zsh by default ships with the plug-in (git) enabled.
 All this does is add a bunch of alias's for git which one of which is gau `git add --update`